 How often do you deploy code to production?
-How many of these the production deploys fail?
-How long does it take to get changes into production after merging reviewed code?
-Are you deploying code steadily?
+How many of these the production deploys cause unintended defects, as experienced by end-users?
+How long does it take to fix such defects?

-Deployment frequency is one of the DevOps Research and Assessment (DORA) metrics used to indicate the performance of a software development team.
+Deployment frequency is used to indicate the performance of a software development team.
 Ultimately, deploys are what make any work visible all the way to the user – or what makes it possible for your work to deliver a business impact.

 According to the authors of Accelerate, “elite” teams are able to deploy new code on-demand or multiple times per day, whereas the release frequency of high-performing teams is between once per day and once per week.

 A low deployment frequency can be an indication of working with large batches, or signal other problems such as poor deployment infrastructure or lack of reliable automated tests.

 Measures the time it takes for pull requests to go from the first commit to deployment.
 Helps you identify wait times and bottlenecks in your development process.